David Irving: Ernst Zündel trial

-In January 1988, Irving travelled to Toronto, Ontario, to assist Douglas Christie, the defence lawyer for Ernst Zündel at his second trial for denying the Holocaust.
-Working closely with Robert Faurisson, who was also assisting the defence, Irving contacted Warden Bill Armontrout of the Missouri State Penitentiary who recommended that Irving and Faurisson get into touch with Fred A. Leuchter, a self-described execution expert living in Boston.
+In January 1988 Irving travelled to Toronto, Ontario, to assist Douglas Christie, the defence lawyer for Zündel at his second trial for denying the Holocaust.
+Working closely with Robert Faurisson, who was also assisting the defence, Irving contacted Warden Bill Armontrout of Missouri State Penitentiary, who recommended that Irving and Faurisson should get into touch with Fred A. Leuchter, a self-described execution expert living in Boston.
 Irving and Faurisson then flew to Boston to meet with Leuchter, who agreed to lend his alleged technical expertise on the behalf of Zündel's defence.
 Irving argued that an alleged expert on gassings like Leuchter could prove that the Holocaust was a "myth".
 After work on the second Zündel trial, Irving declared that based on his exposure to Zündel's and Leuchter's theories that he was now conducting a "one-man intifada" against the idea that there had been a Holocaust.
 Subsequently, Irving claimed to the American journalist D. D. Guttenplan in a 1999 interview that Zündel had convinced him that the Holocaust had not occurred.

-In the 1988 Zündel trial, Irving repeated and defended his claim from Hitler's War that until October 1943 Hitler knew nothing about the actual implementation of the Final Solution.
-He also expressed his evolving belief that the Final Solution involved "atrocities", not systematic murder: "I don't think there was any overall Reich policy to kill the Jews.
-If there was, they would have been killed and there would not be now so many millions of survivors.
-And believe me, I am glad for every survivor that there was."
-Similarly, Irving disputed the common held view among historians that the Wannsee Conference meeting on 20 January 1942 was when the extermination of Jews in the near future or later was discussed, he argued:

-Between 22 and 26 April 1988, Irving testified for Zündel, endorsing Richard Harwood's book Did Six Million Really Die? as "over ninety percent ... factually accurate".
+Between 22 and 26 April 1988 Irving testified for Zündel, endorsing Richard Harwood's book Did Six Million Really Die? as "over ninety percent ... factually accurate".

-As to what evidence further led Irving to believe that the Holocaust never occurred, he cited The Leuchter report by Fred A. Leuchter, which claimed there was no evidence for the existence of homicidal gas chambers at the Auschwitz concentration camp.
+As to what evidence further led Irving to believe that the Holocaust never occurred, he cited The Leuchter report by Leuchter, which claimed there was no evidence for the existence of homicidal gas chambers at the Auschwitz concentration camp.
 Irving said in a 1999 documentary about Leuchter: "The big point [of the Leuchter report]: there is no significant residue of cyanide in the brickwork.
 That's what converted me.
 When I read that in the report in the courtroom in Toronto, I became a hard-core disbeliever".
 In addition, Irving was influenced to embrace Holocaust denial by the American historian Arno J. Mayer's 1988 book Why Did the Heavens Not Darken?, which did not deny the Holocaust, but claimed that most of those who died at Auschwitz were killed by disease: Irving saw in Mayer's book an apparent confirmation of Leuchter's and Zündel's theories about no mass murder at Auschwitz.